Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Introduction

 The remainder of the article is structured as follows.
-We introduce in the first section a somewhat original (but convenient to our analysis) approach to the notion of concentration of measure, probabilistically oriented and based on a collection of efficient lemmas concerning random variables and subsequently exported to the case of random vectors and matrices (one original specificity of our approach is to study the stability of the concentration through basic operations like sums and products in algebras).
-The aim of this section is not only to prepare the ground for the study of the sample covariance but also to offer a generic toolbox beyond our present scope; for this reason we maintain as general hypotheses as possible in this section.
-In the second section we then devise so-called deterministic equivalents for the sample covariance matrix model under study and we eventually illustrate the robustness of our results to both artificial and real datasets.
+To give a somewhat original (but convenient to our analysis) probabilistically oriented approach to the notion of concentration of measure, we present, in a first section, a collection of globally well known lemmas concerning random variables in an efficient formalism that we introduce to employ it, in a second part, to the case of random vectors (one original contribution of our approach is to study the stability of the concentration through basic operations like sums and products in algebras).
+The aim of those two sections is not only to prepare the ground for the study of the sample covariance but also to offer a generic toolbox beyond our present scope; for this reason we maintain as general hypotheses as possible.
+In the last section we then devise so-called deterministic equivalents for the sample covariance matrix model under study and we eventually illustrate the robustness of our results to both artificial and real datasets.